Vansh404/Snake-AI/README.md

 Deep Q Algorithm-

 1) Initialise Q value /n
-2) Choose action to be performed, in a analagous way to exploit-explore
+2) Choose action to be performed, the action selection policy is e-greedy
 3) Perform action(𝐴𝑛) for the time step 𝑛 and measure the award (𝑅𝑛) associated with that action
 4) Update the Q value for the action 𝐴𝑛